 - How to drive Pinterest traffic to your blog

 - How to optimize your content for Pinterest

 - Additional Tools and Strategies for Succeeding on Pinterest

 Pinterest for Bloggers (The Basics)

-Our health and wellness account has boards in the following categories: yoga, healthy eating, diet, weight loss, etc.
+Now, if you’re a business owner, it’s generally better to stick to the content that relates to your own business.
+For example, our health and wellness account had boards in the following categories: yoga, healthy eating, diet, weight loss, etc.

-These boards are where you will be posting all of your blog content, so they should be related to the topics and subtopics of your content.
+These boards are where you can share your own content, so they should be related to the topics and subtopics of your content (ad website).